-Despite the deficit this year the Fund's development to date and the financial position as reflected in the financial statements are satisfactory.
+The Fund's development to date, financial results and position as presented in the financial statements are considered satisfactory.

 Principal risks and uncertainties

 The principal risks and uncertainties faced by the Fund are disclosed in notes 7, 8 and 20 of the financial statements.